-During the training students shall get 240 credits.
-The credits obtained by particular activities could have a different distribution for different students or research topics.
-The planning of each semester is the task of the student under the guidance of the supervisor.
-The following table shows the recommended, minimum and maximum credit values for particular activities:
+- (1) During the training students shall get 240 credits. - (2) The credits obtained by particular activities of Articles 2-5. could have a different distribution for different students or research topics.
+The planning of each semester is the task of the student under the guidance of the supervisor. - (3) The following table shows the recommended, minimum and maximum credit values for particular activities: